AWS IAM: Architecting Identity, Access, and Authorization at Scale

 ResourceCost

-Instance ProfilesFREE
+Instance ProfilesFree

-AssumeRole operationsFREE
+AssumeRole operationsFree

 Integration with Other Services

-RDSIAM Database AuthenticationAuthenticate database connections without passwords
+RDSIAM Database AuthenticationAuthenticate database connections without static passwords

-Secrets ManagerIAM policies control who can read secretsControl access to API keys, passwords, certificates
+Secrets ManagerIAM policies govern secret accessRegulate access to API keys, passwords, and certificates

-OrganizationsService Control Policies (SCPs)Restrict permissions at the entire account level
+OrganizationsService Control Policies at the organizational levelRestrict permissions across entire accounts or organizational units

 Additional Resources